 Welcome to the Jigsaw Training RBT Course

-The Registered Behavior Technician (RBT) credential is offered by the Behavior Analyst Certification Board (BACB).
-It is held by many people who work with autistic individuals and others with intellectual and developmental disabilities.
-An RBT always works under the supervision of a Board Certified Behavior Analyst (BCBA) or a Board Certified Assistant Behavior Analyst (BCaBA).
+The Registered Behavior Technician (RBT) credential is awarded by the Behaviour Analyst Certification Board (BACB).
+It is widely used by people who support autistic individuals and others with intellectual and developmental disabilities.
+RBTs always work under the supervision of a BCBA or BCaBA.

-To earn the RBT credential, you must complete 40 hours of training in applied behaviour analysis, pass an Initial Competency Assessment, and sit the RBT exam.
-Once you begin, you have 180 days (about six months) to finish the training.
+To qualify as an RBT, you must complete 40 hours of training in applied behaviour analysis, pass an Initial Competency Assessment, and sit the RBT exam.
+Once you begin the course, you have 180 days (about six months) to finish the training.

 The training itself is free.
 To apply for the RBT exam, the BACB requires a formal course completion certificate.
-This is available through the RBT Certification Pack upgrade.
+This is provided through the RBT Certification Pack upgrade.

-After you finish the course, we manually review your coursework to confirm it was completed independently, in your own words, and within 180 days.
-Once approved, you will receive the correct certificate for your chosen route:
+After you finish the course, we manually review your work to confirm it was completed independently, in your own words, and within 180 days.
+Once approved, you will receive a certificate stating:

-“This training program is designed to meet the 2026 training eligibility requirement for RBT certification.
+“This training programme is designed to meet the 2026 training eligibility requirement for RBT certification.
 This training is offered independent of the BACB.”

 - Upgrade when you are ready for the Certificate Pack and Jigsaw Course Review.